 Whilst most people know Chapel Hill Uniting Church as the ‘beautiful chapel on the hill’, this is only part of the story.
-There has been an unbroken Christian witness on this site – at the corner of Chapel Hill Road and Moggill Road, Chapel Hill – for more than one hundred and forty years.
+There has been an unbroken Christian witness on this site – at the corner of Chapel Hill Road and Moggill Road, Chapel Hill – for well over a century.

 The current worship centre, built originally in 1955 and subsequently renovated and enlarged, is a two-level multi-purpose building, with a hall on the lower level.
 In spite of its location on the corner of two busy suburban streets, the worship centre has beautful, restful views of trees from its large windows on the eastern side.

 Both the hall and the chapel are regularly used by a range of community groups.
 Contact the church office to enquire about availability and hire costs.